virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 ```

 ### Why Scikit-Learn
 [Scikit-Learn](https://scikit-learn.org/stable/) is one of the most complete, mature and well-documented libraries for Machine Learning tasks.
-It comes out-of-the-box with powerful and advanced models and offers facility functions for the data science process.
+It comes out-of-the-box with powerful and advanced models that offers facility functions for the data science process.

-We'll learn and use other modules along the road, for a quick usage just look at their official documentation.
+We'll learn and use other modules along the road.
+For a quick usage just look at their official documentation.

 ### End-to-End Machine Learning project
 For a first taste, I suggest you go through [this](https://www.kaggle.com/startupsci/titanic-data-science-solutions) Kaggle notebook, which has a classical example of an ML task.
-The goal is trying to predict if a Titanic passenger would have been most likely to survive or not.
+The goal is to try to predict if a Titanic passenger would have been most likely to survive or not.
 Many things will be unclear for now, but don't worry, they will all be explained comprehensively later.
-It is nice to get the picture of the "applied" project, going through the classical steps of the applied Machine Learning (problem framing, data exploration, question formulation...).
+It is nice to get the picture of the "applied" project, going through the classical steps of applied Machine Learning (problem framing, data exploration, question formulation...).

 The notebook is on [Kaggle](https://www.kaggle.com/), the go-to platform for ML and general Data Science projects, which provides a lot of free datasets and offers interesting challenges and ML model experiments.

-Remember: Read it, trying to get the big picture of the process, because some details, functions and code will be clearer later.
+Remember: Read the notebook and try to understand the big picture of the process.
+Some details, functions and code will be clearer later.

 ### Linear Regression
 This is the simplest form of Machine Learning, and the starting point for everyone interested in predicting outcomes from a dataset.